cesarhilario/ignite-course/README.md

-# Rocketseat Ignite course - React Native Trail
+# Ignite course - React Native Trail

 Monorepo with my progress in the Ignite course.
 This repo contains the challenges and chapters projects.